-Which household had the germiest computer? “…the younger couple that were working from home,” according to Drake.
+Which household had the germiest computer? “…the younger couple that was working from home,” according to Drake.

 Do yourself a favor and disinfect your keyboard at least once a week.
 If a number of people are using the keyboard, consider cleaning it more often.

-Overall, “Disinfectants don’t harm your keyboard,” notes the experts at webmd.com.
+Overall, “Disinfectants don’t harm your keyboard,” note the experts at webmd.com.

 Where’s the clicker?

 Be honest: Have you ever cleaned your tv remote?
 Think of how many family members touch the device on a daily basis.